 In a career where working on multiple things at the same time with deadlines very close together, can be quite stressful.
 Especially, for a typical accounting job, you would often need to juggle different work and project deadlines.

 Demonstrating how you prioritize multiple responsibilities is crucial.
-Listing your various duties such as work, school, and hobbies is a great example of managing responsibilities.
-Recruiters are looking for you to display your sense of responsibility to think of examples unique to you, especially where you can demonstrate a successful outcome.
+Listing your various duties, such as work, school, and hobbies, is a great example of managing responsibilities.
+Recruiters are looking for you to display your sense of responsibility by thinking of examples unique to you, especially where you can demonstrate a successful outcome.

 An interview for an accounting graduate job can be nerve-wracking.
-There are various aspects that make a perfect candidate and presenting yourself well in an interview is the most important.
+Various aspects make a perfect candidate, and presenting yourself well in an interview is the most important.
 The skills acquired from schooling are inept without the skills to carry out a sound interview.

 If you would like to find out more or require training on accounting software like Xero and MYOB, we are here to help.
 Get in touch with one of our friendly staff members to book a free trial class today!